StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 ![Data flow](../../../.gitbook/assets/stackpack-aws.svg)

-* Three AWS Lambdas collect topology data from AWS and push this to StackState:
+* Three AWS Lambdas collect topology data from AWS and push this to Rancher Observability:
-  * `stackstate-topo-cron` scans AWS resources every hour using the AWS APIs and pushes this to StackState.
+  * `stackstate-topo-cron` scans AWS resources every hour using the AWS APIs and pushes this to Rancher Observability.
   * `stackstate-topo-cwevents` listens to CloudWatch events, transforms the events and publishes them to Kinesis.
-  * `stackstate-topo-publisher` publishes [retrieved topology data](aws-legacy.md#topology) from a Kinesis stream to StackState.
+  * `stackstate-topo-publisher` publishes [retrieved topology data](aws-legacy.md#topology) from a Kinesis stream to Rancher Observability.
-* StackState translates incoming data into topology components and relations.
+* Rancher Observability translates incoming data into topology components and relations.
-* The StackState CloudWatch plugin pulls available telemetry data per resource at a configured interval from AWS.
+* The Rancher Observability CloudWatch plugin pulls available telemetry data per resource at a configured interval from AWS.
-* StackState maps retrieved telemetry \(metrics\) onto the associated AWS components and relations.
+* Rancher Observability maps retrieved telemetry \(metrics\) onto the associated AWS components and relations.

 ## Setup

 ### Prerequisites

-To set up the StackState AWS integration, you need to have:
+To set up the Rancher Observability AWS integration, you need to have:

-* AWS CLI version 2.0.4 or later is installed on the environment where StackState is running.
+* AWS CLI version 2.0.4 or later is installed on the environment where Rancher Observability is running.
 * An AWS user with the required access to retrieve CloudWatch metrics:
   * `cloudwatch:GetMetricData`
   * `cloudwatch:ListMetrics`

-    A policy file to create a user with the correct rights can be downloaded from the StackState UI screen **StackPacks** &gt; **Integrations** &gt; **AWS**.
+    A policy file to create a user with the correct rights can be downloaded from the Rancher Observability UI screen **StackPacks** &gt; **Integrations** &gt; **AWS**.
-* An AWS user with the required access rights to install StackState monitoring in your account.
+* An AWS user with the required access rights to install Rancher Observability monitoring in your account.
 See [AWS IAM policies](aws-legacy.md#aws-iam-policies), below.

 ### Proxy URL

-If your StackState instance is behind a proxy, you need to configure the proxy URL and port for the AWS authorization to work.
+If your Rancher Observability instance is behind a proxy, you need to configure the proxy URL and port for the AWS authorization to work.
 You can configure a proxy URL environment variable or JVM system property.

 * Environment variable `HTTP_PROXY` or `HTTPS_PROXY`
-* Pass following properties when starting StackState instance `-Dhttp.proxyHost -Dhttp.proxyPort` or `-Dhttps.proxyHost -Dhttps.proxyPort`
+* Pass following properties when starting Rancher Observability instance `-Dhttp.proxyHost -Dhttp.proxyPort` or `-Dhttps.proxyHost -Dhttps.proxyPort`

 ### Install

-Install the AWS StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
+Install the AWS StackPack from the Rancher Observability UI **StackPacks** &gt; **Integrations** screen.
 You will need to enter the following details:

 * **AWS instance name** - the user-defined name of the AWS account shown in configurations such as views.
 * **AWS Access Key id** - the access key for the user for retrieving CloudWatch metrics.